-Appointment as a tenure-earning member of the faculty requires a recommendation by a majority of the tenured and tenure-earning faculty of the department or program concerned and an affirmative recommendation to the provost by the dean of the college concerned.
-No offer or appointment, either written or verbal, may be extended without the approval of the provost.
+Appointment as a tenure-track member of the faculty requires a recommendation by at least a majority of the tenured and tenure-track faculty of the department or program concerned and an afﬁrmative recommendation to the Provost by the Dean of the college.
+No offer or appointment, either written or verbal, may be extended without the approval of the Provost.

+We assume that such appointments are full-time.
+In rare instances, a temporary period of part-time status may be requested by the candidate.
+In such cases, this shall be stated in the letter of offer.

-The dean informs each new appointee in a written letter of offer of the terms and conditions of the appointment, including but not limited to: (a) the length of the probationary period;
+The Dean shall inform each new appointee in a written letter of offer of the terms and conditions of the appointment, including but not limited to: (a) the length of the probationary period;

-(b) the length of the initial appointment; (c) the salary and fringe benefits applicable to the appointment; (d) the policies and procedures applying to reappointment, promotion, and tenure determinations; and (e) in cases of joint appointments, designation of the faculty member's primary department.
-Official transcripts are required as a condition of employment for all faculty.

-The initial appointment contract is normally for one academic year, although contracts for up to three years may be offered when the department chair, dean, and provost agree that the candidate's qualifications or the university's needs make such appointments advisable.
+(b) the length of the initial appointment; (c) the salary and fringe beneﬁts applicable to the appointment; (d) the policies and procedures applying to reappointment, promotion, and tenure determinations; and (e) in cases of joint appointments, designation of the department that will be the faculty member's tenure home.
+In cases where the probationary period is less than six years, the letter of offer also shall specify when the faculty member will be reviewed for reappointment in accordance with Section 7.9.2.
+Otherwise, the initial appointment contract for tenure-track faculty members shall be for three academic years for faculty members whose initial appointment begins in the Fall semester and for three-and-a-half academic years for faculty members whose initial appointment begins in the Spring semester, contingent on the faculty member’s completion of all requirements for his or her terminal degree by the end of the ﬁrst full academic year of the appointment.
+If a faculty member does not complete all requirements for the terminal degree by the end of the ﬁrst full academic year of the initial appointment, the contract will end at the end of the second academic year of the probationary period.
+The multi-year initial contract for a tenure-track faculty member may be terminated by the Provost in response to a recommendation by the faculty member’s department chair and dean without appeal at any time prior to the end of the ﬁrst full academic year of the contract if the faculty member fails to perform academic duties in accordance with generally accepted norms.
+After the ﬁrst year, such contracts may be terminated for cause in accordance with Section 7.14.2.

-7.3.2.2 Reappointment Contracts
+7.3.1.3.Reappointment Contracts

-Reappointment contracts are normally made for a period of one academic year until a tenure-earning faculty member is: (a) granted tenure or (b) receives a notice of nonreappointment, or (c) is discharged for cause.
-Reappointment is based on the current need of the university.
+Reappointment contracts are offered in accordance with the schedule and procedures speciﬁed in Section 7.8.2 until a tenure-track faculty member is: (a) granted tenure, or (b) receives a notice of non-reappointment, (c) is discharged for cause, or (d) is terminated for failure to perform academic duties in accordance with generally accepted norms prior to the end of the ﬁrst full academic year of the faculty member’s initial contract.

-7.3.2.3 The Probationary Period

-The probationary period is defined as the maximum length of time between the initial appointment as a member of the tenure-earning faculty and the year in which tenure is awarded or denied.
-For appointees whose initial appointment to the tenure-earning faculty begins in the fall semester, the probationary period will be no more than six years in length, unless extended subject to the provisions stated below.
-For appointees whose initial appointment to the tenure-earning faculty begins in the spring semester, the probationary period contract ends no more than six years from the beginning of the first fall semester following the date of initial appointment.

-7.3.2.4Extensions in the Probationary Period
+7.3.1.4.Extensions of the Probationary Period